CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

   * `Triangle[n/3] primitives -> FragmentIn[m] fs_input`
   * You may choose to do a tiled rasterization method, which should have lower global memory bandwidth.
-  * Scanline optimization: when rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
+  * A scanline optimization: when rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
 * Fragment shading.
   * `FragmentIn[m] fs_input -> FragmentOut[m] fs_output`